JustZakary/FSC-Template/README.md

-# App Name
+# FSC-Template

 ## Introduction

-This is a template for creating a Svelte app with Firebase integration.
+This is a template for creating a Svelte + Cordova app with Firebase integration.

 ## Getting Started